 Net utility plant reconciliations that require deferral as a regulatory liability of the revenue requirement impact of the amount, if any, by which actual average net utility plant balances are less than amounts reflected in rates.
+There is generally no symmetric mechanism if actual average net utility plant balances are more than amounts reflected in rates.

-Rate base is, in general, the sum of the Company's net plant and working capital less deferred taxes.
+Rate base as reflected in rate plans, is, in general, the sum of the Company's net plant, working capital and certain regulatory assets less deferred taxes and certain regulatory liabilities.
 For each rate plan, the NYSPSC uses a forecast of the average rate base for each year that new rates would be in effect ("rate year").
 The NJBPU uses the rate base balances that exist at the end of the historical 12-month period on which base rates are set.

 Weighted average cost of capital is determined based on the authorized common equity ratio, return on common equity, cost of long-term debt and customer deposits reflected in each rate plan.
-For each rate plan, the revenues designed to provide the utility a return on invested capital for each rate year is determined by multiplying the Company's rate base by the utility's pre-tax weighted average cost of capital.
+For each rate plan, the revenues designed to provide the utility a return on invested capital for each rate year is determined by multiplying its rate base by its pre-tax weighted average cost of capital.
 The Company's actual return on common equity will reflect its actual operations for each rate year, and may be more or less than the authorized return on equity reflected in its rate plan (and if more, may be subject to earnings sharing).